kshimonoj/aruba_central_news_alexa/README.md

 This json can be feed for Amazon Alexa Flash Briefing.

 # What you need to do
-1. Create AWS Lambda function by using Archive.zip.
+1. Create AWS Lambda function by using "Archive.zip".
 Use template "lambda-canary-python3"
 2. Create S3 bucket.
 3. Use Template "lambda-canary-python3"
 4. Change IAM policy